Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 The point here is that we are embedding both the bounds check and the element check into the same conditional.
 That's because `==` on a container type (like a `list` or `str`) checks two things: if containers have the same length and the elements are the same.
-When we modify the code to compare containers, checking `if len(container) > 1` (or whatever) is unnecessary because it's already built-in to the `==` comparison.
+When we modified the code to compare lists instead of strings, the `if len(sys.argv) > 1` check became unnecessary because it's already built-in to the `==` comparison.

 This trick works especially well when working with strings.
 Unlike with lists,